antoinebrias/llm_evaluation/README.md

 ## Usage

 1. **Populate Langfuse traces**:
    The `main.py` script first loads saved traces from the CSV file (`traces_export.csv`) into the Langfuse server.
 These traces have the name 'import' in Langfuse.
-The Session tag differentiates the two bots (ALX AiCE and Savanna).
+The Session tag differentiates the two bots.

 2. **Visualization**:
    The results of the load traces are visualized through charts that show mean scores for each bot across the various evaluation metrics.